Bayu-Undan to Darwin Pipeline

-The Bayu-Undan to Darwin Pipeline, also known as the Bayu-Undan Gas Export Pipeline or Gas Export Pipeline (GEP), is a multi-diameter subsea gas export pipeline which transports dry gas from the Bayu-Undan field in the Timor Sea to the Darwin LNG plant at Wickham Point, near Darwin, Northern Territory.
+The Bayu-Undan to Darwin Pipeline, also known as the Bayu-Undan Gas Export Pipeline or Gas Export Pipeline (GEP), is a multi-diameter subsea gas export pipeline which transported dry gas from the Bayu-Undan field in the Timor Sea to the Darwin LNG plant at Wickham Point, near Darwin, Northern Territory from 2006 to 2023.

 History

 Originally Phillips Petroleum Company had plans to design and build a dry gas export pipeline from Bayu-Undan to Timor-Leste.
 But in June 2001 it decided to send the gas to Darwin after failing to reach an agreement about fiscal, legal and tax arrangements with the East Timorese government.

 The Gas Export Pipeline (GEP) formed part of Phase 2 of the Bayu-Undan Development project.
+Phase 1 focussed only on LPG and condensate production from the infield assets located within ZOCA, later known as JPDA.
 For the first time in 2006 compressed dry gas was exported from the CPP through the subsea pipeline to Australia, where it was liquefied at the 3.71 million tonne per annum Liquefied Natural Gas (LNG) plant.
 Prior to the construction and operation of the GEP the Bayu-Undan field was commonly referred to as the Bayu-Undan Gas Recycle Project.

 ConocoPhillips Pipeline Australia Pty Ltd (COPPA) was the original operator of the pipeline, until the sale of the asset to Santos Limited, which started in 2019.